 Title VI Indian Education is a federal project designed to provide eligible Indian and Alaska Native students with tutoring, cultural enrichment, and other services designed to meet the "culturally related academic needs" of AI/AN students.
 For information on programming please contact Tara Tindall, Native American Teacher Leader.

-All Native American students in the Madison Metropolitan School District will be academically successful and meet the district’s criteria for proficiency in the areas of Language Arts & Math, as well as have access to cultural enrichment activities and opportunities.
+All Native American students in the Madison Metropolitan School District will be academically successful and meet the district’s criteria for proficiency in core content areas as well as have access to cultural enrichment activities and opportunities.

 - Assist Native American students and their families in finding school and community resources for academic student success.